medic/cht-docs/content/en/core/releases/feature_releases.md

 ## Release names

-Each Feature Release will be a production-ready branch of the most recent release of the CHT.
-The release will have undergone applicable discretionary testing.
-You can easily identify a Feature Release by its version which follows the pattern of `LATEST_RELEASE-FR-FEATURE`.
+A Feature Release can easily be identified by its version, which follows the pattern of `{BASE-RELEASE-NUMBER}-FR-{FEATURE-NAME}`.
 For example, if the latest release is `3.10.1` then the Feature Release for speedier upgrades would be `3.10.1-FR-speedier-upgrades`.
-When this feature is found to be of use, it would be automatically included in `3.11.0`, the next minor release after `3.10.1`.
+When this feature is found to be successful and ready for wider distribution it will be included in the next release.

 ## Upgrades